When Heroes Filled The Sky

 Colonel Compton's Liberandos were the most fortunate.
 One bomber had been lost over the target and another went down in Turkey trying to get home.
 The remaining twenty-three bombers all made it back to Benghazi.
 Colonel Baker's Traveling Circus was not so fortunate.
 One-third of the thirty-two bombers that reached Ploesti went down over the target or in the fields beyond as they tried to return home.
 Two landed in Turkey and four at other bases.
 Only fifteen made it back to Benghazi.

 Losses for the Pyramidiers were staggering, eighteen lost to anti-aircraft fire and enemy fighters over and around Ploesti.
 Kane himself crash-landed in Cypress, though he and his crew walked away relatively unscathed.
 Only nine of the forty-seven Pyramidier Liberators that departed Benghazi on the morning of August 1 returned safely home.

 Seven of Colonel Johnson's B-24s littered the streets and fields of Ploesti, and two crews were interred in Turkey.
 Only twenty-two of his thirty-nine Eight Ball crews reached Benghazi.

-In all, of the 163 bombers from the five bomb groups that reached their target, only 89 made it back to Benghazi.
-(The following day only thirty-three of these were pronounced "fit to fly.")
+Of the 163 bombers from the five bomb groups that reached their target, only 89 made it back to Benghazi.
+(The following day only thirty-three of these were pronounced: "fit to fly.")
 Casualties for the 1,726-man force that had flown into hell were heart-rending.
 Nearly a third of the crews failed to return with more than 300 known dead and 140 captured.
 Of those who did come home, more than 440 were wounded.